This article was updated on October 24th, 2023

-Dogs with an inflamed bowel will usually experience loss of appetite and abdominal discomfort.
-The inflammation interferes with normal digestion so dogs may also have diarrhea and vomiting along with stomach gurgling.
+Dogs with an inflamed bowel will usually experience loss of appetite, a gurgling stomach, and abdominal discomfort.
+The inflammation interferes with normal digestion, so dogs may also have diarrhea and vomiting.

 7. Liver disease

-Some dogs don’t tolerate a sudden change in diet well.
-As the digestive system adjusts to breaking down different proteins and other ingredients, it may produce extra gas that causes rumbling.
-Of course, if your pooch doesn’t like the new formula, he may not want to eat it.
+Some dogs don’t tolerate a sudden change in diet.
+A digestive system adjusting to new proteins and ingredients may produce extra gas that causes rumbling.
+Of course, if your pooch doesn’t like the new formula, they may not want to eat it.

-What will the vet do if I bring my dog in?
+What will the vet do if I take my dog in?